catsby/growl-transfer/README.md

 - Download files using scp and ssh keyless authentication
 - Much more coming soon...

+##Bugs and feature requests

+Please file bugs and feature requests at the [Lighthouse project for Growl-Transfer][2]

 ##Contributing to Growl-Transfer

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet